Risk Dimensions and Data Sources

 - Assessment of an employee’s occupational environment and adapting to their physiological and psychological capabilities.

-Description of the data: ILOSTAT provides national statistics on the incidence of fatal and non-fatal occupational injuries, expressed per 100,000 workers.
-This data is collected from a variety of sources, such as administrative records, establishment surveys and household surveys.
+The ILOSTAT database provides national statistics on the incidence of fatal and non-fatal occupational injuries, expressed per 100,000 workers.
+The data are collected from a variety of sources, including administrative records, establishment surveys, and household surveys, to support international monitoring of workplace health and safety conditions.

 3.9.
 Discrimination

-Description of the data: The WJP Rule of Law Index evaluates countries across multiple governance and justice dimensions.
-For the SRA, two factors are used:
+The WJP Rule of Law Index evaluates countries across multiple governance and justice dimensions.
+For the SRA, two indicators are used:

-Scores range from 0 to 1, where higher values indicate better adherence to the rule of law.
-For the SRA, the two scores from the 2024 release are averaged and then normalised so that lower WJP performance corresponds to higher discrimination risk in the SRA scoring framework.
+Scores range from 0 to 1, where higher values indicate stronger adherence to the rule of law.
+For the SRA, the two scores from the 2024 release are averaged and then normalised so that lower WJP performance corresponds to a higher discrimination risk within the SRA scoring framework.

 3.10.
 Indigenous & Community Land Rights